SuhanNShetty/Behavioral-Cloning-of-Robots/README.md

-# Behavioral-Cloning-of-Robots
+# Behavioral-Cloning-of-Robots-Mujoco
-Here, I have implemented behavioral cloning of different robots in Mujoco environment
+Here, I have implemented behavioral cloning of different robots in Mujoco environment.
+The expert policy is obtained from openai's RL agents